-Doctoral students admitted to the program must complete 72 hours beyond the bachelor's degree, including 24 hours of course work beyond the master's degree, graded A-F, must successfully pass a written comprehensive examination in two broad fields of political science (American Government and Politics; public administration; comparative government and politics; or international relations), must complete two advanced methods courses, and must pass a final oral examination on the dissertation.
+Doctoral students admitted to the program must complete 72 hours beyond the bachelor's degree, including 24 hours of course work beyond the master's degree, graded A-F, must successfully pass a written comprehensive examination in two substantive fields of political science (American Government and Politics; Comparative Government and Politics; International Relations; or Public Administration) must complete two Advanced Methods courses, and must pass a final oral examination on the dissertation.

 In addition to the total hours required for the degree, the following requirements must also be met.

 - At least 60 hours must be in political science courses numbered above 500.

 - Completion of POLS 510, 511 and 513.

 - Completion of at least three courses or seminars at the University of Tennessee, Knoxville, in each of the two substantive fields in which the student specializes.